Article written by Elisa - Travel Writer & Local in France

 Morning at Abbey of Royaumont

 Royaumont was located not far from the royal castle of Asnières-sur-Oise, where the French king lived.
-Saint Louis often stayed in Royaumont, praying and sharing the monks’ everyday tasks without seeking to occupy a privileged position.
-The king served the monks at table, asked to wash their feet in the cloister according to a Benedictine habit and looked after sick monks.
+Saint Louis often stayed in Royaumont, praying and sharing the monks’ everyday tasks without occupying a privileged position.
+The king served the monks at the table, asked to wash their feet in the cloister according to a Benedictine tradition, and looked after sick monks.

-The abbey was dissolved in 1791 during the French Revolution and the stones were partly used to build a factory.
+The abbey closed in 1791 during the French Revolution, and some of the stones from the building were used to build a part of a local factory.
 However, it is still an interesting place to visit both for its history and beautiful architecture.
-Things like the sacristy, cloister, and refectory remain intact.
+Structures such as the sacristy, cloister, and refectory remain intact.

 Afternoon in Senlis

-After visiting the abbey, drive to Senlis, in the heart of the Parc Naturel Régional Oise-Pays de France.
-Senlis is a picturesque town with remarkable architectural and cultural heritage.
+After visiting the Abbey, drive to Senlis, in the heart of the Parc Naturel Régional Oise-Pays de France.
+Senlis is a picturesque town with remarkable architecture and an interesting cultural heritage.